About our historical village

 In addition we should like to collect voices from the past, the memories of those who grew up in the village, and share them in a mobile audio/visual presentation at our exhibitions to bring the past back to life.
 Again we can meet you or visit you to interview you for your story.
 This can also then be put on this website.

-How are the group's activities funded?
+How is the group funded?

 Of course, our ambitious plans require funds to...

-- print the photographs for display
+• print the photographs and info sheets for display

-- purchase the materials necessary to safely store and archive documents, maps and artifacts
+• purchase the materials necessary to safely store and archive documents, maps and artifacts

-- purchase the advertising posters and printed handouts
+• purchase the advertising posters and printed handouts

 We are also actively seeking sponsorship so that we can spread our wings and dive deeper into our rich history.